Kunull/Writeups/docs/ROP Emporium/split.md

 ═══════════════════════════════════════════════════════════════════════════════════
 eip --> pwnme() return
-	## Pop the value pointed to by esp into eip nd move esp by 4 bytes.
+	## Pop the value pointed to by esp into eip and move esp by 4 bytes.
            The intruction now pointed to by eip will be to be executed next.
 ═══════════════════════════════════════════════════════════════════════════════════

 Stack:
-			   ╎  .. .. .. ..  ╎
 			   ┌───────────────┐
 		   esp --> │  08 04 a0 30  │ --> /bin/cat flag.txt
 			   └───────────────┘